Myth 3: Managing authenticity

 Myths

-• Publicly available tasks can be used unmodified.
+• Publicly available tasks can be used without changing them.

 • All students need to complete their assessment at the same time to ensure authenticity.